 Whether singing one of her originals for an intimate audience, or a Hall & Oates song for a wedding crowd, Atlanta-based singer Ansley Stewart has been turning heads everywhere she goes and is poised to turn many more.
 Until recently, she was a part-time musician and a full-time academic advisor for The University of Georgia’s Music Business Program in her hometown of Athens.
 She had been singing semi-professionally in her free time for over a decade but her love of music, her ambitions, and her voice were just too big for her old life to hold.
 The turning point from weekend warrior to full-time singer/songwriter came in 2015 and she isn’t looking back.
-A stack of original songs, a head full of influences like Aretha Franklin, Susan Tedeschi and Bonnie Raitt (“no shrinking violets”), and hundreds of donations to a successful Kickstarter campaign have culminated in her debut at Eddie’s Attic and the recording of her first EP this fall.
+A stack of original songs, a head full of influences like Aretha Franklin, Susan Tedeschi and Bonnie Raitt (“no shrinking violets”), and hundreds of donations to a successful Kickstarter campaign have culminated in her debut album "Light".

 Although singing is not new to Ansley, the desire to write her own songs is a recent development.
 “It’s all pretty personal right now,” she says.
 “There are some really big stories and moments in my life that I feel like I need to get out through songwriting.
 But I still want to make it universal enough that someone else could say ‘Wow, I’ve been through that’ or ‘Damn, that’s catchy as hell.’”